fseda/docker-first-steps/README.md

     Copy files necessary for dependency installation (package.json and package-lock.json).
 We do this for better layer caching.

+  > `RUN --mount=type=cache,target=/usr/app/.npm \
+    npm set cache /usr/app/.npm && \
-  > `RUN npm ci --only=production`
+    npm ci --only=production`

-    Install only the dependencies needed for production
+    Install only the dependencies needed for production.
+Use cache mount feature to speed up the installation by using a local cache

   > `USER node`